-Recruitment of staff is primarily based on whether or not the minimum training and experience and education have been obtained for vacant positions.
-Additionally, the SCCB's Office of Human Resources has implemented a pre-interview process for vacant administrative and/or support positions.
+Recruitment for vacant positions is primarily based on whether or not an applicant meets the minimum training and experience and education level.
+For some positions, SCCB has additional or preferred requirements which would need to be met for supervisory consideration.
+In an effort to improve the quality of recruitment, the SCCB's Office of Human Resources has implemented a unique interview process for administrative and/or support positions.
+This process - called the Interactive Interview - gives the supervisor a firsthand demonstration of how an applicant would perform on the job.
 Each applicant is tested on the basic skills that are required to successfully perform the job for which they are applying.
-Candidates who successfully complete the pre-interview process are then forwarded to the hiring Program Manager for a second interview.
+Applicants who successfully complete the preinterview process are then forwarded to the hiring Program Manager for a second interview.

-Assessment of staffing needs is primarily based on the goals, objectives and action plans of the strategic planning process.
 A persistent barrier to recruitment has been identified as recruiting qualified Vocational Rehabilitation Counselors or Rehabilitation Instructors who have already met the educational requirements of the Comprehensive System of Personnel Development component as stipulated in the Code of Federal Regulations.